Improvements to this Instruction and Certification Tests: 2002-2024

-Based on feedback from college and high school instructors whose students use our online resources, we made the following revisions:
+Yes, we know this is a long list, but we provide it for the record.
+We have made a lot of changes to improve the IU Plagiarism Tutorials and Tests.
+Based on feedback from college and high school instructors whose students use our online resources, we have made the following revisions:

 - August, 2013: Questions on the original 10-item test were re-ordered, due to evidence of wide-spread cheating.
 E-mail from several instructors had identified a YouTube video with an answer key to the plagiarism test.
 Each time that we re-mixed the items, new answer keys were soon posted in comments to that YouTube video.
 The number of views of that YouTube video nearly doubled by mid-August.
 Consequently, we started planning for ways to improve test validity and to make it harder to cheat on the test.